-ZTE Axon 8: News and Rumors
+ZTE might announce the ZTE Axon 8 at an October 17 event in New York City

 Software

 If history is any guide, the Axon 8 will likely run ZTE’s MiFlavor software, a proprietary layer on top of Android.
-It packs features like My Voice, an app that ties custom voice commands to actions like unlocking the phone and adding contacts, and gesture controls that let you switch on the phone by flicking it twice, for example, and mute incoming calls by flipping it over.
+It packs features like My Voice, an app that ties custom voice commands to actions like unlocking the phone and adding contacts, and gesture controls that let you switch on the phone by making a flicking motion and mute calls by flipping it face down.

-In the U.S., the ZTE Axon 7 launched on July 27 for $400.
-Assuming the Axon 8 ships for about the same, it’ll come in hundreds of dollars less than the iPhone 7 and Samsung’s Galaxy S8.

-Note: Update: ZTE has sent press invites to an event on October 17 in New York City.
+There’s no word on which version of Android to expect, but we wouldn’t be surprised to see Android 8.0 Oreo.
+Sony recently committed to releasing its new Xperia lineup with Oreo, and Google is rumored to unveil an Oreo-touting follow-up to the Pixel in October.
+The timing makes sense.